-'Reflection Time' takes place in the Deputy Headteachers office and runs during playtime and lunch time to accommodate those pupils who have not been meeting agreed expectations.
-Once a pupil attends the reflection room on 3 occasions a letter will be sent to their parents with an accompanying phone call and on 5 occasions a meeting will be arranged with parents and carers.
+'Reflection Time' for a serious incident takes place in the Deputy Headteachers office and runs during playtime and lunch time to accommodate those pupils who have not been meeting agreed expectations.

-As an inclusive school, we have a commitment to the idea of not excluding pupils and try to seek alternative strategies to support and manage behaviour to keep children in school.
+As an inclusive school, we have a commitment to the idea of not suspending pupils and try to seek alternative strategies to support and manage behaviour to keep children in school.